stepanblyschak/SONiC/doc/warm-reboot/wb.md

 Another flavor of hardware implementation of warm restart includes logical division of the ASIC TCAM into two banks, one of which is the currently active one while another is not in use and reserved to be used in the *new-life*.
-After software restarts it is required to reprogram the second bank while the first bank is still active and once the configuration is finished atomically switch to the second bank without dropping a single packet.
+After software restarts it is required to reprogram the second bank while the first bank is still active and once the configuration is finished atomically switch to the second bank wiis dInthout dropping a single packet.
 This, however, means that the hardware can use only half of TCAM resources when such capability is enabled.
 Also, some counters do not persist across warm boot in such case due to recreation of those counters.

 The two banks approach is known as **fast-fast** boot approach in SONiC.